2022 Autotrader EchoPark Automotive 500: Penalties

 William Byron was initially fined $50,000 and fined 25 driver and owner points for spinning Denny Hamlin during a late caution period.
 NASCAR initially did not notice the incident during the race, and the penalty was applied two days later.
 Ty Gibbs was also fined $75,000 and docked 25 owner points (as Gibbs competed for Xfinity Series points, he received no driver point penalties) for contact with Ty Dillon on the pit road.
 It was Gibbs' second penalty for dangerous driving on the pit road, as he had also been penalized for doing the same against Sam Mayer at the Call 811 Before You Dig 250 in the Xfinity Series that led to a fistfight after the aforementioned race.

-On October 6, 2022, Byron's points penalty was overturned, but NASCAR increased the fine to $100,000.
+On October 6, 2022, Byron's points penalty was overturned, but the fine was increased to $100,000.
 Subsequent to the appeal, NASCAR updated their rulebook so that further incidents like Byron's can result in both fines and point penalties, not just one of them.